-- 1) Students will understand fundamental theories related to human development. - 2) Students will be able to clearly communicate human development concepts in writing and in speech. - 3) Students will understand how development occurs within context (NOT independent of environments). - 4) Students will be able to apply critical thinking skills to research findings presented in popular media. - 5) Students will be able to analyze how systems shape development differently across global contexts.
+- 1) Students will understand fundamental theories related to human development. - 2) Students will engage intellectually and emotionally in learning activities.

+- 3) Students will be able to clearly communicate human development concepts in writing and in speech. - 4) Students will understand how development occurs within context (NOT independent of environments). - 5) Students will be able to apply critical thinking skills to research findings presented in popular media. - 6) Students will be able to analyze how systems shape development differently across global contexts.